+ADA Amendments Act

+"Disability" means:
-- a) ADA Amendments Act - "Disability" means: - 1.
-A physical or mental impairment that substantially limits - one or more major life activities of such individual; - A record of such an impairment; or - 3.
-Being regarded as having such an impairment

-Major life activities may include caring for oneself, performing manual tasks, seeing, hearing, eating sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.
+- A physical or mental impairment that substantially limits one or more major life activities of such individual; - 2.
+A record of such an impairment; or - 3.
+Being regarded as having such an impairment - Major life activities may include caring for oneself, performing manual tasks, seeing, hearing, eating sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

-- The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measure such as: (1) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies; (2) use of assistive technology; (3) reasonable accommodations or adaptive neurological modifications.
-The ameliorative effects of the mitigating measure of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity; - An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability;
+- The determination of whether an impairment substantially limits a major life activity shall be made without regard to the ameliorative effects of mitigating measure such as: (1) medication, medical supplies, equipment, or appliances, low-vision devices (which do not include ordinary eyeglasses or contact lenses), prosthetics including limbs and devices, hearing aids and cochlear implants or other implantable hearing devices, mobility devices, or oxygen therapy equipment and supplies; (2) use of assistive technology; (3) reasonable accommodations or auxiliary aids or services; or (4) learned behavioral or adaptive neurological modifications.
+The ameliorative effects of the mitigating measure of ordinary eyeglasses or contact lenses shall be considered in determining whether an impairment substantially limits a major life activity; - An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a i)The District shall provide a FAPE to each qualified student with a disability in the District's jurisdiction.
+An appropriate education is the provision of regular or special education and related aids and services that are designed to meet individual educational needs of students with disabilities as adequately as the needs of students without disabilities are met, and complies with applicable federa regulations; The District shall educate or shall provide for the education of

-- An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and - vi.
-The definition of disability shall be construed in favor of broad coverage of individuals under Section 504 and Title II, to the maximum extent permitted by the terms of those laws. - b) Free Appropriate Public Education - I)The District shall provide a FAPE to each qualified student with a disability in the District's jurisdiction.
-An appropriate education is the provision of regular or special education and related aids and services that are designed to meet individual educational needs of students with disabilities as adequately as the needs of students
+- An impairment that is episodic or in remission is a disability if it would substantially limit a major life activity when active; and - The definition of disability shall be construed in favor of broad coverage of individuals under Section 504 and Title II, to the maximum extent permitted by the terms of those laws.

+Free Appropriate Public Education
-- ii) The District shall educate, or shall provide for the education of, each qualified student with a disability in its jurisdiction with students without disabilities to the maximum extent appropriate to the needs of the student with a disability.
-The District shall place a student with a disability in the regular educational environment unless it is demonstrated by the District that the education of the student in the regular environment with the use of supplementary aids and services cannot be achieved satisfactorily; and - iii) The District shall ensure that students with disabilities participate with students without disabilities in nonacademic and extracurricular services and activities to the maximum extent appropriate to the needs of the students with a disability.
-Nonacademic and extracurricular services and activities include, but are not limited to, meals, recess periods, counseling services, physical recreational athletics, transportation, health services, recreational activities, special interest groups or clubs sponsored by the District, referrals to agencies which provide assistance to students with disabilities, and employment of students. - c) Evaluation and Placement - The District shall conduct an evaluation of any student who, because of a disability, needs or is believed to need special education or related services, before taking any action with respect to the initial placement of the student in regular or special education and any subsequent significant change in placement.
-The District shall ensure that: - Tests and other evaluation materials have been validated for the specific purpose for which they are used and are administered by trained personnel in conformance with the instructions provided by their producer; - Tests and other evaluation materials include those tailored to assess specific areas of educational need and not merely those which are designed to provide a single general intelligence quotient; and - 3.
-Tests are selected and administered so as best to ensure that, when a test is administered to a student with impaired sensory, manual, or speaking skills, the test results accurately reflect the student's aptitude or achievement level or whatever other factor the test purports to measure, rather than reflecting the student's impaired sensory, manual, or speaking skills (except where those skills are the factors that the test purports to measure). - ii.
-The District shall ensure the following actions are taken when interpreting evaluation data and making placement decisions: - Draw upon information from a variety of sources, including aptitude and achievement tests, teacher recommendations, physical condition, social or cultural background, and adaptive behavior;

-- Establish procedures to ensure that information obtained from all such sources is documented and carefully considered; - 3.
-Ensure that the placement decision is made by a group of persons, including persons knowledgeable about the student, the meaning of the evaluation data, and the placement options.
-A parent(s) or guardian is a required participant if he or she is a person knowledgeable about the student; - Ensure that the placement decision is made in a timely manner, and in the least restrictive environment in accordance with 34 C.F.R. §104.34. - The District shall ensure that students with disabilities who have been provided special education or related services are periodically reevaluated.
+- The District shall educate, or shall provide for the education of, each qualified student with a disability in its jurisdiction with students without disabilities to the maximum extent appropriate to the needs of the student with a disability.
+The District shall place a student with a disability in the regular educational environment unless it is demonstrated by the District that the education of the student in the regular environment with the use of supplementary aids and services cannot be achieved satisfactority; and - iii) The District shall ensure that students with disabilities participate with students without disabilities in nonacademic and extracurricular services and activities to the maximum extent appropriate to the needs of the students with a disability.
+Nonacademic and extracurricular services and activities include, but are not limited to meals, recess periods, counseling services, physical recreational athletics, transportation, health services, recreational activities, special interest groups or clubs sponsored by the District, referrals to agencies which provide assistance to students with disabilities, and employment of students. - icable federal recommendations, physical condition, social or cultural background, and adaptive behavior; - Establish procedures to ensure that information obtained from all such sources is documented and carefully considered; - Ensure that the placement decision is made by a group of persons, including persons knowledgeable about the student, the meaning of the evaluation data, and the placement options.
+A parent(s) or guardian is a required participant if he or she is a person knowledgeable about the student; - manner, and in the least restrictive environment in accordance with 34 C.F.R. §104.34.